 With testing inside homes since 2012, it’s become clear that waste from Love Canal is still poisoning people's lives despite the government’s promises that it was cleaned up decades ago.
 In 1978 it was declared an environmental disaster by President Jimmy Carter and the Superfund Act was created.

 40 years later there are now more than 1300 superfund sites in the United States with no clean-up dates scheduled, and we have a government that is quickly rolling back regulations on the chemical industry.
 Love Canal is only one of 256 known waste sites in Western New York, many of which most people don’t know exist.

 At the heart of Unseen is an orchestration of real people’s voices revealing their stories of how they have been affected by toxic waste inside their own homes.
 These stories, all from the Niagara region, span across decades, revealing a chilling connection between the generations who have experienced this tragic situation.
 The Unseen voices describe what they see and smell, and share the physical and emotional burden that is their environment.
-A middle class American neighborhood is created by small concrete houses forming two long rows, referencing the shape of the original Love Canal neighborhood.
-The houses suspended from the ceiling float just above the museum floor, carrying the visual and mental weight of the stories.
-The houses are illuminated with video projection of serene beauty of Niagara Falls.
+The soundscape will be illuminated by video projection that captures the serene beauty of Niagara Falls.
 This contrast, with it’s glowing facade and dark underlying history, sits at the core of my life and my art.

 I dedicate this work to my brother, the families who have suffered from Love Canal, and to the 300 students who attended the Balmer Road School.